Spirik/GEM/README.md

 Floating-point variables
 -----------
 The [`float`](https://www.arduino.cc/reference/en/language/variables/data-types/float/) data type has only 6-7 decimal digits of precision ("[mantissa](https://en.wikipedia.org/wiki/Scientific_notation)").
-For AVR based Arduino boards (like UNO) [`double`](https://www.arduino.cc/reference/en/language/variables/data-types/double/) data type has basically the same precision, being only 32 bit wide (the same as `float`).
+For AVR based Arduino boards (like UNO R3) [`double`](https://www.arduino.cc/reference/en/language/variables/data-types/double/) data type has basically the same precision, being only 32 bit wide (the same as `float`).
 On some other boards (like SAMD boards, e.g. with M0 chips) double is actually a 64 bit number, so it has more precision (up to 15 digits).

 Internally in GEM, [`dtostrf()`](http://www.nongnu.org/avr-libc/user-manual/group__avr__stdlib.html#ga060c998e77fb5fc0d3168b3ce8771d42) and [`atof()`](http://www.cplusplus.com/reference/cstdlib/atof/) are used to convert floating-point number to and from a string.
 Support for `dtostrf()` comes with `stdlib.h` for AVR, and hence available out of the box for AVR-based boards.
 While it is possible to use [`sprintf()`](http://www.cplusplus.com/reference/cstdio/sprintf/) for some other boards (like SAMD), `dtostrf()` is used for them instead as well, for consistency through explicit inclusion of `avr/dtostrf.h`.
 See [this thread](https://github.com/plotly/arduino-api/issues/38#issuecomment-108987647) for some more details on `dtostrf()` support across different boards.